 The long plastic bottle looks sleek and is highly functional.
 The pump action top doesn’t drip when in use and the small movement required to click it into closed position is great.
 The transparent bottle ensures easy detection of remaining volume.
 My only criticism of the packaging is that a cap over the pump would have been useful as my bottle leaked in transit, (the stain visible on the top of the box).

 The liquid is clear and runny although more viscous than water.
-It is silky smooth to apply, with plenty of slip, gliding on the face without any resistance.
-The scent resembles citrus, primarily orange, with a hint of lavender which makes sense since these two oils are quite high up in the ingredient list.
-It is very pleasant but of course may be sensitizing to those who cannot tolerate essential oils.
+It’s silky smooth to apply, with plenty of slip, gliding on the face without any resistance.
+The smell resembles citrus, primarily orange, with a hint of lavender which makes sense since these two oils are quite high up in the ingredient list.
+It’s very pleasant but of course may be sensitizing to those who cannot tolerate essential oils.

 I apply it as directed, 3-4 pumps onto clean hands and then massage directly onto a dry face.
 The application is quite luxurious.
 The oily but not greasy texture feels silky as it glides over the face and is very gentle.
 Even eyes can be safely opened throughout the cleansing process including during mascara and eyeliner removal.
 Instructions don’t advise to emulsify the formula with lukewarm water, rather to use it purely for rinsing the cleansing oil off the skin.
 In doing so, it does form the slightest of emulsifications and rinses off well, skin left clean and supple.

 I generally don’t wear a lot of makeup, often none at all.
 I tested the cleansing oil on my usual end-of-day grime and the results were excellent.
 However, this wasn’t a true test since my application of makeup is light.
 So, I swatched a range of cosmetics including eyebrow pencils, foundation and concealer, eye and lip liners, long stay lipsticks and mascara and the below image summarises the results.